 - Skopelos Town is a good area to stay, but there is accommodation all over the island.
 I've a guide here on where to stay in Skopelos.

-- For some quality beach time, head to these beaches in Skopelos: Kastani Beach, Milia Beach, Stafylos Beach, Velanio Beach, Adrina Beaches, and Panormos Beach.
+- For some quality beach time, head to these beaches in Skopelos: Kastani Beach, Agnontas Beach, Milia Beach, Stafylos Beach, Velanio Beach, Adrina Beaches, and Panormos Beach.
+You'll also want to visit the famous Mamma Mia church in Skopelos as well!

 - For further travel information and helpful tips about Skopelos, Skiathos and other places in Greece, subscribe to my newsletter.